meta-introspector/handle-stale-discussions/README.md

 ![Action Settings in repo](images/repoTokenSettings.png)

-There is an alternative way to enable `write permissions` for the token instead of changing the Settings.
-The `.yml ` file should look like this -
+There is an alternative way to enable `write permissions` for the token instead of changing the Repository Settings.
+The workflow yml file should look like this -

 ```
 name: HandleStaleDiscussions